 A report of a Rosy Starling yesterday, associating with its commoner cousins in a berry hedge at Aith and subsequently in surrounding fields, found us heading northwards once more this morning.
 It was another sunny day but the strong wind made it feel a wee bit raw.

 This was very much a speculative trip as the starling could now be anywhere in the coastal village of Aith.
-As we arrived much more sensational news came via the Shetland Scarce Bird News WhatsApp as it informed us that a Golden Oriole had recently been seen in trees by the Charity Shop in Aith.
+As we arrived much more sensational news arrived via the Shetland Scarce Bird News WhatsApp as it informed us that a Golden Oriole had recently been seen in trees by the Charity Shop in Aith.
 How convenient that we were at that very moment approaching Aith and we soon found the Charity Shop and somewhere to park right beside it.

 All thoughts of the Rosy Starling were promptly abandoned as neither of us had ever seen a Golden Oriole on Shetland and in Autumn they are a very rare bird and only marginally less uncommon in Spring.
 In fact it has been a very long while since I have seen a Golden Oriole in Britain, the last was when they used to breed at Lakenheath in Suffolk, more years ago than I can remember.